-Intention tremor — generally is greatest during physical movement; there is no shaking when a person is at rest.
+- Intention tremor — This is a type of tremor seen in MS. It is generally greatest during physical movement; there is no shaking when a person is at rest.
 The tremor develops and becomes more pronounced as the person tries to grasp or reach for something, or move a hand or foot to a precise spot.
 This is the most common and generally most disabling form of tremor that occurs in people with MS.

-Postural tremor — generally is greatest when a limb or the whole body is being supported against gravity.
+- Postural tremor — This type of tremor is generally the greatest when a limb or the whole body is being supported against gravity.
 For example, a person who has a postural tremor will shake while sitting or standing, but not while lying down.

-Resting tremor — generally is greatest when the body part is at rest and is diminished with movement.
-More typical of Parkinson's disease than MS.
+- Resting tremor — generally is greatest when the body part is at rest and is diminished with movement.
+This type of tremor is more typical of Parkinson's disease than MS.

-Tremor occurs because there are plaques — damaged areas — along the complex nerve pathways that are responsible for coordination of movements.
-People with MS who have tremors may also have associated symptoms such as difficulty in speaking (dysarthria) or difficulty in swallowing (dysphagia) — activities that are governed by many of the same pathways involved in coordinating movement.
+Tremor occurs because there are damaged areas along the complex nerve pathways that are responsible for coordination of movements.
+People with MS who have tremor may also have associated symptoms such as difficulty in speaking (dysarthria) or difficulty in swallowing (dysphagia) — activities that are governed by many of the same pathways involved in coordinating movement.

 Tremor may make simple activities very challenging – such as dressing and eating.
 In addition, it can have significant emotional and social impact, especially when people choose to keep to themselves rather than feel embarrassed by tremor.